chris-anderson67/VotePledge/Readme.md

 - v0.3.5: Swith to SQLlite
     - Merge into Heroku
     - Database Functional

-- v0.3.6: Improve Design
+## Issues / Future Plan:
-- v0.3.7: Deploy to AWS or RPi
+- Move deployment to DigitalOcean
-- v0.4: users reminded via email about voting
-- v0.6: provide option for users to share votePledge with their friends
+- Improve email response reliability (authentication to votepledge email still shoddy).

 ##Possible features:
-- verfiy paypal payment of 10$ which will go through only if they do not vote. ? no
+- verfiy paypal payment of 10$ which will go through only if user doesn't confirm vote registration

-The purpose of this webapp is to mess around with html and python, and hopefully eventually turn it into something useful.
+The purpose of this webapp is to mess around with html and python, and increase voter turnout.

 Boiler plate code and Flask know-how from Miguel Grinberg's book, *Flask Web Development*, which has been a great resource that I